 In mathematics, 1 is the multiplicative identity, meaning that any number multiplied by 1 equals the same number.
 1 is by convention not considered a prime number.
 In digital technology, 1 represents the "on" state in binary code, the foundation of computing.
 Philosophically, 1 symbolizes the ultimate reality or source of existence in various traditions.

-There are two pints in a quart and four quarts in a gallon.
-Different sizes of pints account for the different sizes of the imperial and US gallons.
+There are two pints in a quart and four quarts in a gallon, with the different sizes of pint accounting for the different sizes of the imperial and US gallons.

-The IEEE standard symbol for both US (liquid) and imperial gallon is gal, not to be confused with the gal (symbol: Gal), a CGS unit of acceleration.
+The IEEE standard symbol for both the imperial and US gallons is gal, not to be confused with the gal (symbol: Gal), a CGS unit of acceleration.

 Reviews